Roland Hooks

-Roland L. Hooks (born January 2, 1953) is an American former professional football running back in the National Football League (NFL) who played for the Buffalo Bills.
-He played college football at North Carolina State University.
+Roland L. Hooks (born January 2, 1953) is an American former professional football player who was a running back in the National Football League (NFL) who played for the Buffalo Bills.
+He played college football for the NC State Wolfpack.

 Early life

 Hooks attended Farm Life High School in Vanceboro, NC.
 He accepted a football scholarship from North Carolina State University.

 As a sophomore in 1972, when Lou Holtz arrived as the new head coach at North Carolina State University, he implemented split-back veer offense to take advantage of the talent at running back, that included Hooks, Stan Fritts, Willie Burden and Charley Young.
 At the time, this was arguably the best group of running backs in the nation, they were known as "The Four Stallions" and everyone of them went on to play in a professional football league.
 He posted 62 carries (sixth on the team) for 283 yards (fourth on the team), a 4.6-yard average and 2 rushing touchdowns.

 As a junior in 1973, he was part of the Atlantic Coast Conference championship team as a halfback.
 He registered 48 carries (fifth on the team) for 235 yards (fourth on the team), a 4.9-yard average and one rushing touchdown.

 As a senior in 1974, he was second on the team behind Fritts with 136 carries for 850 yards, a 6.3-yard average and 9 rushing touchdowns.
 He finished his college career with 246 carries for 1,368 yards, a 5.6-yard average and 12 rushing touchdowns.